tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/blob-batch.md

 The response for this operation includes the headers below.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](http://go.microsoft.com/fwlink/?linkid=150478).

 ## Authorization
 The Batch request will be authenticated like any other REST request.
-The uber batch request can only be called by the account owner.
+The top-level batch request can only be called by the account owner.
 Each subrequest will be authenticated and authorized separately.
-The subrequests will support all authentication and autorization mechanisms that an individual subrequest would.
+The subrequests will support all authentication and authorization mechanisms that an individual request would.

 ## Billing
-The batch REST request will be counted as one transaction and each subrequest will be counted as a transaction.
+The batch REST request will be counted as one transaction and each individual subrequest will also be counted as one transaction.

 ## Remarks
-One of the main benefits of using a batch request would be the reduction in the number of connections client has to open.
-Below are some of the caveats and restrictions:
+One of the main benefits of using a batch request is the reduction in the number of connections a client has to open.
+Note the following restrictions:
-  * Will support DeleteBlob and SetBlobTier for block blobs in the batch.
+  * Only supports Set Blob Tier for block blobs and Delete Blob as subrequests in the batch.
-  * Will support upto 256 subrequests in a single batch.
-The max body size of a batch request cannot exceed 4MB.
+  * Only supports up to 256 subrequests in a single batch.
+The size of the body for a batch request cannot exceed 4MB.
-  * An empty batch request will fail with httpstatus code 400 (BadRequest).
+  * An empty batch request will fail with http status code 400 (BadRequest).
   * There are no guarantees on the order of execution of the batch subrequests.
   * Batch subrequest execution is not atomic.
-Each subrequest will be executed independently.
+Each subrequest is executed independently.
-  * Each subrequest will be executed in the same storage account.
-Single Batch request does not support executing requests from different storage accounts.
+  * Each subrequest must be for a resource within the same storage account.
+A single batch request does not support executing requests from different storage accounts.
-  * Nested request body is not supported.
+  * A nested request body is not supported.
-  * Failure to parse the request body will result in failure of the entire batch and no request will be executed.
+  * If the server fails to parse the request body, the result is a failure of the entire batch and no request will be executed.

 ## See Also
  [Authentication for the Azure Storage Services](authorization-for-the-azure-storage-services.md)